SpoddyCoder/clonepi/README.md

 + `--help` show usage info
 + `--init-destination` force initialisation of the destination disk.
 This will erase all of its contents.
 + `--fill-destination` fill destination disk.
 Implies `--init-destination`.
 Will attempt to resize the last partition to fill the destination disk.
 If the source disk is larger than the destination it will attempt to resize down, but this may or may not leave room for the content.
-+ `--verbose` list all files as they are rsynced.
++ `--rsync-verbose` list all files as they are rsynced.
-+ `--dry-run` apply --dry-run flag to rsync, which will show files that would be synced, but not actually sync them.
++ `--rsync-dry-run` apply --dry-run flag to rsync, which will show files that would be synced, but not actually sync them.
 + `--script` TODO: run in non-interactive mode.
 All user input is assumed to be yes.
 Useful for running via cron.

 ### Modes of Operation